 Compliance with Laws and Regulations

 The contract must include clauses or statements that require compliance with applicable laws and regulations.
-Note, such clauses or statements alone are not sufficient to protect the Contractor in a legal dispute.
+Note, such clauses or statements alone are not sufficient to protect the Grantee in a legal dispute.
 The contract should outline the conditions and manner under which the contract may be terminated and the basis for settlement (see also Chapter 21 of this manual).
 The following provisions must be included in all contracts as applicable.

+Termination for Default

-Termination for Default—gives both parties the right to terminate the contract for either party’s failure to perform its obligations under the contract.
-For example, if the subcontractor does not perform the services required, the Contractor may terminate; or if the Contractor does not pay the subcontractor, the subcontractor may terminate.
-This provision must be included in all contracts in excess of $10,000 for contracts administered by governmental entities, and all contracts in excess of the simplified acquisition threshold for contracts administered by nongovernmental entities.
-The simplified acquisition threshold is identified under “simplified acquisition threshold” in the Glossary of the FMGC Procurement Supplement in Appendix D to this Manual.
+Gives both parties the right to terminate the contract for either party’s failure to perform its obligations under the contract.
+For example, if the contractor does not perform the services required, the Grantee may terminate; or if the Grantee does not pay the contractor, the contractor may terminate.
+This provision must be included in all contracts in excess of $10,000.

 As both situations represent breaches of contract, this section must describe the administrative, contractual, or legal remedies available to the parties, including possible sanctions and penalties as may be appropriate (see also Chapter 21 of this manual).
-This provision may be excluded from contracts resulting from small purchase procurements.

-[See OMB Circular A-110 §__.48(a)-(b), 29 CFR §97.36(i)(1)-(2), 45 CFR §92.36(i)(1)-(2), 7 CFR §3015.124(a), and UGMS Part III Subpart C §__.36(i)(1)-(2).]
+Termination for Convenience

-Termination for Convenience—allows the Contractor or subcontractor to terminate the contract unilaterally without becoming liable for breach.
-It sets forth the procedures to be followed by the subcontractor upon receipt of the notice of termination and provides a right of appeal to an administrative board or other cure process.
+Allows the Grantee or contractor to terminate the contract unilaterally without becoming liable for breach.
+It sets forth the procedures to be followed by the contractor upon receipt of the notice of termination and provides a right of appeal to an administrative board or other cure process.
 Inclusion of any appeal or cure process does not prevent a unilateral termination settlement by the contracting authority if the parties cannot negotiate a settlement pursuant to the dispute process (see also Chapter 21 of this manual).
-This provision must be included in all contracts in excess of $10,000 for contracts administered by governmental entities, and all contracts in excess of the small purchase threshold for contracts administered by nongovernmental entities.
+This provision must be included in all contracts in excess of $10,000.

-[See OMB Circular A-110 Subpart C §__.48(b), 29 CFR §97.36(i)(2), 45 CFR §92.36(i)(2), 7 CFR §3015.124(b), and UGMS Part III Subpart C §__.36(i)(2).]
+Change/Modifications

-Change/Modifications—the Agency requires this provision, which describes the methods and circumstances required for contract modifications.
+The Agency requires this provision, which describes the methods and circumstances required for contract modifications.
 At a minimum, this clause should describe a process for changing the contract in the event of funding increases or reductions.

+Access to Records

-Access to Records—requires the Contractor or subcontractor to provide access to records in accordance with applicable administrative requirements (see Appendix K to this manual).
-This provision must be included in all contracts awarded by a governmental entity.
-Nongovernmental entities are not required to include the provision in contracts that are less than the small purchase threshold.
+Requires the Grantee or contractor to provide access to records in accordance with applicable administrative requirements (see Appendix K to this manual).